Carter Capps: Pitching style

 Although his four-seam fastball was in the low 90s as a starter in college, it averaged 99 mph out of the bullpen in the majors, as-well at times 100-101 MPH.
 He paired the hard fastball with a sweeping curveball at 81–85 mph and an occasional changeup against left-handed hitters.

 With his tall frame, Capps releases the ball at a low three-quarters arm angle far to the side of the pitching rubber, making it difficult for right-handed hitters to pick up the ball out of his hand.

 He was notable for having a unique leaping hitch in his delivery, which was described as a "slide skip", a "hop-step", and a "crow-hop".
 The delivery shortened the distance between him and the batter before he released the ball.
 The delivery was reviewed by MLB and deemed legal, despite a rule change concerning pitching before the 2017 season.

 Coaching career

 On January 12, 2021, Capps joined the New York Mets organization as a minor league pitching coach and coordinator.

-On November 23, 2021, Capps was announced as the new pitching coach for the Seattle Redhawks, Seattle University's men's baseball team which competes in the NCAA's Division I as a member institution of the Western Athletic Conference, returning him to the city where he began his major league career.
+On November 23, Capps was announced as the new pitching coach for the Seattle Redhawks in the NCAA's Western Athletic Conference, returning him to the city where he began his major league career.
+He left the team before the 2024 season.